SQream/sqream_docs/sqreamdb_on_aws/index.rst

 	sudo vi /etc/sqream/license.enc

 #.
-Place the license given by Sqream in it.
+Place the license given by SqreamDB in it.

 #.
-Wait 1-2 minutes for the worker to automatically start.
+Wait 1-2 minutes for the Worker to automatically start.

 Connecting to the Machine